ansys/pyansys-units/README.rst

 between various units.

-With a modular design, PyAnsys Units offers the flexibility to extend or modify its extensive list of physical units, prefixes, and constants without altering the source code.
+With a modular design, PyAnsys Units offers the flexibility to extend or modify its extensive list of physical units and unit systems without altering the source code.
 It seamlessly integrates with NumPy mathematical operations.